 Microorganisms are found on the leaves of foods like cabbage which is used in making sauerkraut and kimchi.
 The lactobacillus converts sugars into lactic acid which limits the growth of harmful bacteria and preserves the food.

-Pasteurizing these foods kills the living microorganisms in them and it's the pasteurized ones we tend to see available in the supermarkets.
+Pasteurising these foods kills the living microorganisms in them and it's the pasteurised ones we tend to see available in the supermarkets.

-I love them because they’re really fun, versatile and affordable to make.
+I love these types of raw foods because they’re really healthy, fun, versatile and affordable to make.
 Easy ferments to begin making at home are sauerkraut and ginger ale.
-Of course, you can make quick pickles at home using vinegar but the raw unpasteurized kind that bubble and fizz add a particular tang to dishes that just can’t be compared to any other food (in my opinion).
+Of course, you can make quick pickles at home using vinegar but the raw unpasteurised kind that bubble and fizz add a particular tang to dishes that just can’t be compared to any other food (in my opinion).

 As with any change in your diet please do your research.
 You should always speak to your doctor or qualified healthcare professional before making changes and to discuss if including these plant-based and raw foods would be suitable for you.

-If you enjoyed this post and found it usefull, I’d be very grateful if you’d help it spread by emailing it to a friend, or sharing it on Facebook.
+If you enjoyed this post about raw foods and found it useful, I’d be very grateful if you’d help it spread by emailing it to a friend, or sharing it on Facebook.
 Thank you!